Anxiety Disorder Myth #2: Anxiety Disorder Is Caused By A Genetic Predisposition

 As we state in our materials, anxiety is a physiological, psychological, and emotional state that occurs when we behave apprehensively.

 Therefore, anxiety is a result of a certain style of behavior and not caused by genes.
-Dealing with the true cause of anxiety disorder – unhealthy apprehensive behavior that is motivated by unhealthy underlying factors – solves the anxiety disorder problem.
+Dealing with the true cause of anxiety disorder – unhealthy apprehensive behavior that is motivated by unhealthy underlying factors – addresses the anxiety disorder problem.

 When you successfully address the cause of anxiety disorder, you eliminate the anxiety disorder problem and its symptoms.